 I made duck last year from a recipe I found in an old classic cookbook.
 It was good, but I want to do better and this year I’m experimenting with a recipe I found online.
 We’ll see how it turns out.
 If it’s delicious I’ll post a link and take photos later.

 I’m also thinking about my life and my choices.
 Namely how I decided to study in Wales at a university (and was officially accepted in) but didn’t go.
-At the time I hadn’t received much inheritance at all yet and so I was financing it through loans (I unfortunately did not have any savings) and the loan company messed-up my loan application.
-The random person I spoke to on the phone didn’t have much knowledge about international study and so they messed it up.
+At the time I hadn’t received much inheritance at all yet and so I was trying to finance it through loans (I unfortunately did not have any savings) and the loan company messed-up my loan application.
+The random person I spoke to on the phone didn’t have much knowledge about international study and so they advised me to take out the wrong loan.
 By the time I figured out the problem it was winter and I had already started working at a coffee shop to try to save money to go the next fall.
 And, I’d met my husband.

 Then I think of the beautiful new snow outside.
 I cannot fully describe to you how romantic snow becomes after growing-up in Minnesota.